alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
  * Dungeon balance overhaul
-    * Armor types hinder movement and attack speed the heavier they get
-      * Set armor to display as something that isn't blue hearts, to make it a little more dynamic.
-Blue hearts plus bonus ticks or something?
+    * When standing over an item, write that item under your player stats so you can compare
-    * Include a heart crystal (bloodstone?) that gives you an additional 4 HP when you pick it up.
+    * Include a heart crystal (bloodstone?) that gives you an additional 4 Max HP when you pick it up.
 These should spawn at the last depth of the early dungeon and the last depth of the mid game dungeon
     * Make items dropped on the ground try not to overwrite the tile they land on, attempt to place it on any adjacent tile first
     * Enchanted weapons?
 Give bonus damage and are a different colour, to bridge the gap between depths if that feels unbalanced